rilianx/Research/papers/convexity_detection.md

 ### SQP methods

-Apply the Newton methods to the KKT conditions in order to find a critical point.
+Apply the Newton linearization) methods to the KKT conditions in order to find a critical point.
+Finding the Newton step is equivalent to solve a quadratic problem (QP).
+The QP (2.10) can be interpreted as a local model of the original NLP at xk, consisting of a quadratic approximation of the objective function (including curvature information along the manifold).